MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 You can reference external calls and velocities by using the corresponding keyword.

 To reference an external call in the language, type “External.” followed by the external call you’d like to reference.
-For more information, see [Use an external call with rules](external-calls.md#use-an-external-call-with-rules).
+For more information, see [Use an external call in rules](external-calls.md#use-an-external-call-in-rules).

 To reference a velocity in the language, type “Velocity.” followed by the individual velocity you’d like to reference.
 For more information, see [Use a velocity in rules](velocities.md#use-a-velocity-in-rules).